yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 The task of `peek` is to draw in the preview area based on the values of `file` and `skip`.
 This process is asynchronous.

 The task of `seek` is to change the value of `skip` based on user behavior and trigger `peek` again.
-It is synchronous, meaning you can access [app data](/docs/plugins/appdata).
+It's synchronous, meaning you can access [the context](/docs/plugins/context).

 There are some preset previewers and preloaders you can refer to: [Yazi Preset Plugins](https://github.com/sxyazi/yazi/tree/shipped/yazi-plugin/preset/plugins)